 - PCA Step 1: First, both data sets were standardized.
 Using the general data set, we fitted and transformed the data using PCA.

 - PCA Step 2: We applied dimensionality reduction to the feature set, and the goal was to retain the most important principal components.
 More specifically, we used the general data set to fit the PCA model, and then we conducted dimensionality reduction with the fitted PCA model on the customers data set.

 - KMeans Step 1: We determined the number of clusters using the elbow plot.
-In a nutshell, we iterated through the general data set a few dozen times by taking a 10% random sample each time and fitting PCA to calculate inertia.
+We iterated through the general data set a few dozen times by taking a 10% random sample each time and fitting PCA to calculate inertia.
 Scikit-Learn’s documentation states, “The K-means algorithm aims to choose centroids that minimize the inertia, or within-cluster sum-of-squares criterion.”
-The x-axis is the number of clusters, and the y-axis is the inertia scores.
+The x-axis is the number of clusters, and the y-axis is a range of inertia scores.
 Essentially, we are looking for the elbow shape to determine the number of clusters.

-- KMeans Step 2: Once we determined the number of clusters, we fitted the KMeans model with the general PCA-transformed data set.
-Using the fitted model, we applied the predict() method to both general and customers data sets to generate cluster labels for each user.
-Next, we compared the two prediction outputs and examined which clusters were overrepresented by the users in the customers data set compared to the users in the general data set.
+- KMeans Step 2: Once the number of clusters is determined, the KMeans model is fitted with the general PCA-transformed data set.
+Using the fitted model, the predict() method is applied to both general and customers data sets to generate cluster labels for each user.
+Next, we compared the two prediction outputs and examined which clusters were overrepresented in the customers data set using the general data set as the baseline.

 - KMeans Step 3: We selected the most overrepresented cluster and examined the actual categorical labels.
 We used pca.inverse_transform() method to map back to the original features and then examined which labels were prominently attached to these users.
 This allowed us to understand the dominant categorical labels associated with these users.